 Before we start editing, create a new branch for your changes.

-Once your branch has been created, scroll down to find the README.md file.
+Once your branch has been created, scroll down to find the

+file, which is the markdown file that GitHub chooses to render as the default page for a repository.
 You’re going to edit it, to put your name on the list of contributors.
 So click on Edit to be able to make your changes.

 Copy the boilerplate that has been included to use it to write your own entry, or write it from scratch.